This post contains affiliate links. Please read my disclosures.

 How to store

-- You can store your finished candied cherries in a cool dark place in a sterilised jar (like a larder or pantry).
+- Don't store your cherries in direct sunlight.
+Your finished candied cherries will fare well in a cool dark place in a sterilised jar (like a larder or pantry).
 They keep well for up to 2 months.
 Although the longevity of the cherries depends on how well they have been dried and that the jar is totally sterilised and isn’t opened.
 To that end, I mostly keep mine in the fridge as I don’t want to tempt fate after all the hard work I put in.

 - If stored in the fridge your glacé cherries will last easily up to 2 months.